evshiron/nwjs-builder-phoenix/README.md

 * Well done.

-This should be the common use case, read the following Options section and configure things if needed.
+This should be the common use case, read the following Options section and [FAQs](./docs/FAQs.md) if something is missing.

 See also [project for testing](./assets/project/) and [test cases](./test/) for reference.